grzegorz914/homebridge-openwebif-tv/README.md

 5. In `volumeControl` You can select what a additional volume control mode You want to use (None, Slider, Fan).
 6. If `disableLogInfo` is enabled, disable log info, all values and state will not be displayed in Homebridge log console.
 7. If `switchInfoMenu` is enabled, `I` button change its behaviour in RC app between Menu and INFO.
-8. In `inputs` configure Ypur channels (this will be displayed as TV Services list inside main accessory).
+8. In `inputs` configure channels (this will be displayed as TV Services list inside main accessory).
 9. In `inputsButton` configure channels button (this will be displayed as separate tile inside main accessory or direct in HomeKit main screen).
 8. `manufacturer`, `model`, `serialNumber`, `firmwareRevision` - optional branding data displayed in Home.app